 Retainers may be removable or fixed.
 They hold your teeth in their new, correct positions after your teeth have been straightened.
 We will instruct you on how to care for your retainer and how long you will wear it.
 Wearing your retainer as directed is crucial to prevent regression of your treatment.

 Separators are little rubber doughnuts that may be placed between your teeth to push them apart so that orthodontic bands may be placed during your next appointment.
 The separators will be removed before we place the bands.
 Separators do not mix well with sticky foods, toothpicks, or floss.

 The MARA (Mandibular Anterior Repositioning Appliance) reduces overbite by encouraging the lower jaw forward and the upper molars backward.
 This fixed appliance is used for younger, growing children and is worn for about 12-15 months.
 Forsus Springs and the Carriere Distalizer appliance are sometimes used instead of a MARA.

 Twin Block Appliance

-The twin block appliance is unique from other functional appliances, as it involves two separate appliances (one for the upper arch and one for the lower arch) working together to create an advanced lower jaw position.
+The twin block appliance is unique because it involves two separate appliances: one for the upper arch and one for the lower arch.
+Twin block appliances work together to create an advanced lower jaw position.
 This patient-friendly appliance is worn full time, including while eating, though it is removable for easy hygiene.
-It is also more comfortable than other jaw-correcting appliances, as it is made out of smooth acrylic and utilizes fewer wires.
+It is also more comfortable than other jaw-correcting appliances, as it is made out of smooth acrylic and involves fewer wires.